brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

-If there's something every student learns the hard way, it's that time management consists of more than writing out "lists," creatively doodling in the day planner and sticking yellow post it notes all over the monitor; it's actually carrying through that's the hard part.
+If there's something every student learns the hard way, it's that time management consists of more than writing out "lists," creatively doodling in the day planner and sticking yellow post-it notes all over the monitor; it's actually carrying through that's the hard part.
 As my friend George&mdash;having spent another four ungodly hours doing Latin, uttering all the random declensions:
 "amicus… amici… amico… amicum… ami… a, who am I kidding"&mdash;comes in and